What To Expect

 Carry out the baptism of new believers as needed (Matthew 28:19)

-Our worship services typically last 75 to 80 minutes.
+Our worship services typically last 90 minutes.
 We believe the Biblical model for corporate worship is for the entire church to gather together in one place.
 That's why our children worship alongside our adults.
 The only exception is that we offer a nursery for children 3 and under for those parents wishing to utilize it.
 For more on why we want children in the corporate worship, click here.

 The songs we sing are a blend of old and new.
 We love the doctrinally rich hymns of the seventeenth century as well as the inspiring choruses of the twenty-first.
 We also appreciate the value musical instruments can add to our singing as long as the instruments don't overpower the greatest instrument - the human voice.
 We strongly prefer congregational singing, which emphasizes the gathered body singing praise to God with one voice, over performed music, which tends to spotlight the abilities of a few while encouraging passivity in the rest.
 In addition, our musicians and vocalists don't attempt to entertain the congregation, but to use their talents to help lead the whole body in worshiping the Lord through song.